-Under the Company's streaming agreements, the Company pays an initial upfront deposit to the project partner in exchange for the right to receive all or a portion of the carbon credits generated by the project over the term of the stream.
+Under the Company's streaming agreements, the Company pays an initial upfront deposit to the project partner in return for the right to purchase all or a portion of the future carbon credits generated by the project over the term of the stream.
 The upfront deposit can be paid in full at closing or on an installments basis as specified negotiated milestones are reached by the project and/or achieved by the project partner.
-The proceeds of the upfront deposit are generally used towards project expansion, project development or other agreed purposes based on the nature of the project.
-For operating projects, the upfront deposit is typically used to fund project activities (including expanding or enhancing programs that provide Co-Benefits) or for general corporate purposes.
-For projects in the development phase, the upfront deposit is typically used to fund the project, which can include developing, implementing and operating the project in accordance with the project plan, good industry practices and applicable law and facilitating the registration and validation of the project and the verification, certification, serialization and issuance of carbon credits.
+The proceeds of the upfront deposit are generally used by the project partner for project expansion, project development or other agreed purposes based on the nature of the project.
+For projects in the Development phase, the upfront deposit is typically used to fund project activities (including expanding or enhancing programs that provide Co-Benefits) or for general corporate purposes.
+For projects in the Delivering, Pre-Delivery or Development phase, the upfront deposit is typically used to fund the project, which can include developing, implementing and operating the project in accordance with the project plan, good industry practices and applicable law and facilitating the registration and validation of the project and the verification, certification, serialization and issuance of carbon credits.